What you should be aware of

 - Learn more about cleaning up our cells from toxins with our Cellular Detoxification Newsletter.
 It includes recipes and tips.

-For Personal Care Items, you can make your own or try some of my favorite products including Dr. Bronners Castile Soap and Alba Botanical Body Lotion.
+For Personal Care Items, you can make your own or try some of my favorite products including Dr. Bronners Castile Soap and Alba Botanical Body Lotion to limit your exposure to environmental toxins.

-If you do have to use products with chemicals in them, please make sure to take the following precautions.
+If you do have to use products with with these environmental toxins and chemicals in them, please make sure to take the following precautions.

 - Read the label and follow the manufacturer's directions.